gabrielscaranello/zorin-setup/readme.md

-### ⚠️ Caution! ⚠️

-This guide and settings are out of date.
-Please head to my [dotfiles repository](https://github.com/gabrielscaranello/dotfiles) for the latest configuration.
+> [!CAUTION]
+> This repository is being redesigned and will be available soon.
+> Another old setup similar to the one that will be created can be found in [this repository](https://github.com/gabrielscaranello/dotfiles.old/tree/arch-kde).

 ---